rust-lang/rfcs/text/3334-niche.md

 If a type contains multiple niche values, Rust does not guarantee any particular mapping at this time, but may in the future.

+Structs with niches may be constructed or written to in `const` code, though such construction or writing still requires `unsafe`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation